John A. Russo (politician)

+In 2011 Russo was named the city manager for neighboring Alameda, California.

 In 2015, Russo was named the city manager of Riverside, California.
 He served in that position for nearly three years, establishing practices of reform and accountability and increasing projects in arts and culture, including initiating the deal to bring the Cheech Marin Center for Art, Culture, and Industry to Riverside.
 According to the Press Enterprise, "Russo, who has served as City Manager since 2015, has been behind initiatives like the Sunshine Ordinance to improve transparency in city government, a more robust budget process and a rotating system of audits of all city departments."